UniversalDependencies/docs/_ga-feat/NounType.md

 ### `Slender` : slender consonants

 A final consonant is termed slender if the preceding vowel is slender (e, é, i, í).
+The feature 'Slender' applies to adjectives qualifying a noun that ends in a slender consonant.

 #### Examples